UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

     addr_vec := my_rand.rand(addr_vec'length, 0, 50, UNIQUE);

-Note that if the constraints are not enough to generate unique values for the whole vector, an error will be reported.
+If the constraints are not enough to generate unique values for the whole vector, an error will be reported.

 **********************************************************************************************************************************
 Cyclic generation